LoyolaChicagoBooks/introcs-csharp/source/data/lab-edit-compile-run.rst

 #.
 Look at the Xamarin Studio window that appears.
 It should have two main sub-windows or
    "Pads" as Xamarin Studio calls them.
 A narrow one on the left is the Solution Pad, containing a hierarchical view of the solution.
-If you somehow close a pad, you can recover it going to the main Xamarin menu: View => Pads => Solution.
+If you somehow close a pad, you can recover it by going to the main Xamarin menu: View => Pads => Solution.

    In the Solution Pad you should see your solution name at the top and the hello project under that.